 Whenever the algorithm changes, business owners get nervous about their organic reach.
 But why do we care so much about that number?

-Gary Vaynerchuk, social media expert and early Twitter and Snapchat investor, says in his book, Jab, Jab, Jab, Right Hook, that boosting a post to your existing followers has a greater ROI than trying to reach a cold audience.
+Gary Vaynerchuk, social media expert, and early Twitter and Snapchat investor, says in his book, Jab, Jab, Jab, Right Hook, that boosting a post to your existing followers has a more significant ROI than trying to reach a cold audience.